I have led the Computational Chemistry Groups at STFC since 2014. My group have provided support to UK acadmia via a number of

-The group provides support to a number of CoSeC consortia on behalf of the Scientific Computing Department as well as to the industrial and emerging technology ambitions of the Hartree Centre.
-The group comprises of approximately 20 scientists with background in materials modelling (Physics, Chemistry, Chemical Engineering), also including Mathematics and Computer Science degrees.
-Approximately half of the group carries out work identified as software creation in the area of molecular simulation methodology.
+CoSeC (Computational Science Centre for Research Communities) consortia as well as to industry via the Hartree Centre.
+Our group comprises of approximately 15 scientists with background in materials modelling (Physics, Chemistry, Chemical Engineering), including Mathematics and Computer Science degrees.
+Approximately half of the group carries out work identified as software creation in the area of molecular simulation methodology and in new and emerging technologies as Materials Informatics and Quantum Computing.

 My scientific interests are in the calculation of properties and thermodynamics of solid state materials as well as soft matter using classical molecular simulations such as Molecular Dynamics, Dissipative Particle Dynamics, Monte Carlo and Lattice Dynamics.
 I have carried out a large body of research on the effects of heavy ion irradiation in solid state materials, investigating the stability and suitability of glasses, ceramics and metals as waste-forms.

-My passion for software creation and its application to advance and enhance scientific research has led to the identification and recognition of Research Software Engineers and the creation of a UK move (now UK RSE Association), an initiative which has spread internationally.
+My passion for software creation and its application to advance and enhance scientific research has led to the identification and recognition of Research Software Engineers and the creation of a UK move in 2012, then becoming an association and since 2017 it was fledged as the

 My STFC ePUBs record